 - Nearly 10% of those home had violations that posed a risk of serious injury or death, or that did cause deaths of elderly residents;

 - More than 40% of nursing home residents have reported abuse, and more than 90% report that they or another resident of the facility have been neglected;

 - Research from 2010 indicates that up to half of all nursing home attendants have admitted to abusing or neglecting elderly patients;

 More than half of all Certified Nursing Assistants (CAN’s) in elder care facilities have admitted verbally abusing, yelling, or using foul language with elderly residents of care facilities

 Physical Abuse of the Elderly

 Physical elder abuse is the non-accidental use of physical force against an elderly individual.
 It may result in pain or impairment, or even death.
-Physical abuse also includes improper use of drugs or the unnecessary use of physical restraints.
-This type of elder abuse is often easy to identify, by observing bruises or other injuries, whereas other types of abuse are far less obvious.
+Signs of physical abuse can be subtle or overt.
+Physical abuse can range from improper use of drugs to the unnecessary use of physical restraints.

 Emotional Abuse of the Elderly